KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

 <!-- -->

 > Hey people!
-The following is the first post of a series written by my dear brother Loïc, Git expert at Best Of Media (Tom's Guide & Tom's Hardware).
-I'll release the next parts in the next few weeks, so be sure to stay tuned for more Git awesomeness!
+The following is the first post of a series written by my dear brother Loïc, Git expert at Best Of Media (Tom’s Guide & Tom’s Hardware).
+I’ll release the next parts in the next few weeks, so be sure to stay tuned for more Git awesomeness!

 Hi people!
-Today, I'm gonna share with you some Git tips & tricks I've already shared with my workmates at Best Of Media.
-But before even starting let's never forget the more important laws of Git.
+Today, I’m gonna share with you some Git tips & tricks I’ve already shared with my workmates at Best Of Media.
+But before even starting let’s never forget the more important laws of Git.

 **Law #1**: **each commit must let the branch into a stable state**.
 You must be able to checkout any commit in the project and still have a working application to play with.
-A functionality shouldn't be splitted into several commits.
-For instance, don't put the HTML, CSS and JS of a new feature in three separate commits: the functionality requires all of them to work so they should all belong to the same commit.
+A functionality shouldn’t be splitted into several commits.
+For instance, don’t put the HTML, CSS and JS of a new feature in three separate commits: the functionality requires all of them to work so they should all belong to the same commit.
 If you have to pause your work (time to grab lunch, go home, switch to another thing or whatever), create a temporary commit which will be enhanced later.

 **Law #2**: **each commit has only one purpose**.
-If you see a bug while you're working on a new functionality, try to fix this bug in a separate commit to be able to revert (or cherry-pick) one of both commit if needed.
+If you see a bug while you’re working on a new functionality, try to fix this bug in a separate commit to be able to revert (or cherry-pick) one of both commit if needed.

-Ok, now let's start with the real tips & tricks…
+Ok, now let’s start with the real tips & tricks…

 ## Use an awesome prompt

 > Each commit should leave the branch stable.

-If you have to often switch from one branch to another (like a Git monkey), having a great prompt is quite useful to know what is the current branch you're working on, if you have modified some files, if you have some commits to push or to pull from the server, and so on.
+If you have to often switch from one branch to another (like a Git monkey), having a great prompt is quite useful to know what is the current branch you’re working on, if you have modified some files, if you have some commits to push or to pull from the server, and so on.

 My favorite so far has been created by [Tung Nguyen](https://gist.github.com/tung) and can be found [right here](https://gist.github.com/tung/409780).